g-chauvel/zuul-jobs/roles/install-docker/README.rst

    based on :zuul:rolevar:`install-docker.docker_download_fqdn`.
 When this option is unset, the role will use distro specific variables which are loaded at the time of execution.

+.. zuul:rolevar:: docker_userland_proxy
+   :type: bool

+   Set to false to disable the docker userland proxy.
+This variable is useful when docker is causing routing problem, such as when a kubernetes deployment is unable to reach its own service.